hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 Similar to windows, open the **hosts** file at path **/private/etc/hosts**.
 Modify the file with your Bridged IP mapped to the sandbox hostnames.

-For example, **192.168.163.138** is the VMware IP generated for this current session in an office space, but your IP will be different.
+For example, **10.14.2.223** is the VirtualBox IP generated for this current session in an office space, but your IP will be different.

 ~~~bash
 ##